ConvivioTeam/cookbook/delivery_recipe/Discovery/discovery-findings.md

 ## Personas

 We start to build concise descriptions of the users of the service based on the research during discovery.
-These typically include clear goals, motivations, and contextual information that helps us think from their point of view when making deicisons.
+These typically include clear goals, motivations, and contextual information that helps us think from their point of view when making decisons.

 ## User needs